Naoya Inoue vs Nonito Donaire 2 Predictions, Betting Tips and Odds

 A bantamweight unification clash as Naoya Inoue and Nonito Donaire clash in their highly anticipated rematch on Tuesday for the WBC, WBA Super and IBF world bantamweight titles.
 The fight is a rematch of their 2019 World Boxing Super Series final in which Inoue won via unanimous decision, but in a fight that was highly competitive and close right to the final bell.

-After another hugely successful weekend of boxing tips, where we predicted the winner, outcome and exact round in which Gervonta Davis would stop Rolando Romero, we are back this week with more tips ahead of a bumper weekend of boxing action!
+After another hugely successful weekend of boxing tips, where we predicted the winner and outcome in the Devin Haney vs George Kambosos Jr fight, we are back this week with more tips ahead of a bumper weekend of boxing action!

 On paper, this is a genuine 50/50 fight and is extremely difficult to call.
 Donaire has been at the top of the division for over a decade yet still holds a world title belt.
 Inoue on the other hand is still in his twenties, is regarded as one of the biggest punchers in the sport of boxing (pound-for-pound) and will be looking to make a statement in this fight.